madgen/madgen.github.io/posts/Fur-Rebecca.markdown

 inWhich: I provide a not-so-awkward recommendation service for her.
 ---

+### 20th of April, 2019

+  - _Microhabitat_ directed by Jeon Go-Woon.
+It's an honest story.
+The protagonist presents an ideal without glorifying the cost of being true to yourself.
+She, dare I say it, reminds me of who you could be.
+If you watch the trailer, I promise the film offers more than that.

+PS.
+Do you like the commentary that goes with the recommendations?

 ### 14th of April, 2019

   - [_Can't Stop Running_](https://www.youtube.com/watch?v=xjhZhI2Zthg) by Adam